mmfausnaugh/tica/README.md

 ## Installation

-You will need to clone this repository to get the calibration files, so you may as well install from there:
+You will need to clone this repository to get the calibration files, so you should install from there:

   ```
   git clone https://tessgit.mit.edu/tica/tica.git